SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 > What is an "external binding"?
 Put simply, it is a set of related properties containing information on how and where to connect to a remote (i.e. "external") endpoint.

-This is reflected in another difference in the log output of our invocation of `cds watch`, where we see this additional line:
+This automatic mocking is thus reflected in another difference in the log output of our invocation of `cds watch`, where we see this additional line:

 ```text
 [cds] - mocking API_BUSINESS_PARTNER { path: '/api-business-partner' }